SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 The options you can choose from when creating a payment with key `operation` set to value `Purchase` are listed below.

+### General

+{% include alert.html type="success" icon="link" body="
+**Defining CallbackURL**: When implementing a scenario, it is strongly recommended to set a [CallbackURL][callback-url] in the `POST` request.
+If `callbackURL` is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
+You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction." %}

 ### API Requests

 All valid options when posting in a payment with operation equal to `Purchase`.